gitlabhq/gitlabhq/doc/articles/how_to_use_gitlab_ci_to_deploy_maven_projects_to_artifactory/index.md

 First of all, we need an application to work with: in this specific case we're going to make it simple, but it could be any Maven application.
 This will be our dependency we want to package and deploy to Artifactory, in order to be available to other projects.

-For this article we'll use a Maven app that can be cloned at `https://gitlab.com/gitlab-examples/maven/simple-maven-dep.git`, so let's login into our GitLab account and create a new project with **Import project from ➔ Repo by URL**.
+For this article we'll use a Maven app that can be cloned from `https://gitlab.com/gitlab-examples/maven/simple-maven-dep.git`, so let's login into our GitLab account and create a new project with **Import project from ➔ Repo by URL**.
 Let's make it `public` so anyone can contribute!

 This application is nothing more than a basic class with a stub for a JUnit based test suite.